Back to blog

 Best for: Founders, consultants, and small teams that want meetings without managing outbound operations.

 The pricing model is also different.
-Instead of per-user monthly fees, GTM Bud charges $0.50 per lead with your first 10 leads free.
-For a small team running one to two campaigns, that is often cheaper than Apollo’s Basic plan while delivering more because execution is included.
+Instead of per-user monthly fees plus export credits, GTM Bud uses usage-based, per-campaign pricing.
+For a small team running one to two campaigns, that is often more cost-effective than an Apollo paid plan while delivering more, because execution is included rather than sold as another tool you have to run.

-GTM Bud is not for teams that want granular control over every step of their outreach.
-If you want to write your own copy, choose your own sending schedule, and A/B test subject lines manually, a tool-based platform like Apollo or Instantly gives you more control.
+Limitation: GTM Bud is not for teams that want granular control over every step.
+If you want to write your own copy, set your own send schedule, and A/B test subject lines by hand, a tool-based platform like Apollo or Instantly gives you more levers.
 GTM Bud is the done-for-you option.

 Verdict: The strongest Apollo alternative for small teams that want results without managing the process.
 Not ideal for teams that enjoy building and tweaking campaigns.